jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 \!

-: Exclamation or usually pronounced as *bang*.
+: Exclamation or pronounced as *bang*.
 This is used to negate a test condition.
-This will be covered more in the next chapter when we cover bash shell scripts.
+This will be covered more in the next chapter when we cover shell scripts.

 \~